Frequently Asked Questions

 What basic academic skills are needed in Nursing?

-Students who are successful in nursing have good skills in verbal communication, reading, writing, mathematics and science.
-High school algebra or a college equivalent is required.
+Students who are successful in nursing have good skills in verbal communication, reading, writing, mathematics and science, along with science knowledge and critical thinking abilities.

 What can I do if I have not had these courses or my skills are weak?